orb-community/orb-website/docs/docs.md

 4. Select the desired policy from the drop-down.
 Click **Next**.

 5. Select the desired sink from the drop-down.
 Click **+** after selecting each sink. and then click **Next**.

-6. Check your terminal log output and confirm your Agent received and applied the policy.

-7. Wait one minute, then check your terminal log output and confirm your Agent is sending metrics.

 8. Check your Sink status in UI and confirm it is *Active*.